-Our interlibrary loan (ILL) and document delivery service provides you with resources from other libraries when we do not have the item you need.
-We are able to borrow materials from academic, public and research libraries across Canada and around the world.
+Our interlibrary loan (ILL) and document delivery service provides you with digital and print resources from other libraries when we do not have the item you need.
+We are able to borrow digital and print materials from academic, public and research libraries across Canada and around the world.

 - Health Sciences and Vet Med researchers choose the Health Sciences Library ILL unit

 - All other disciplines choose the Murray Library ILL unit

 - Use the Search option to find the item you need at another library.
 The item you choose from the list of search results will automatically populate the fields of the request form.

 Use Create Request if you have the complete citation and want to enter the information in the request form manually.

 - At the bottom of the form, you are asked to indicate a date after which the item is not needed.
 Think of this as the last day that you could use the item.
 If you leave the default at 2 weeks, the system will automatically cancel the loan request on that date.
 To avoid having your request automatically cancelled extend the end date before you submit.

 - The selected Language of Item automatically defaults to English.
 Be aware that if you request an article from a foreign-language publication it will be delivered in the language of the original publication, not translated into English.

 - Select My Requests to track the status of your item(s).
 The tracking option is not currently available for requests submitted to the Health Sciences library.
 For help, contact the Health Sciences Library ILL team.

 If the University Library owns the item in any format (including e-book format), or if the item is on reserve or is checked out, your request will be cancelled and we will notify you.
 Items that are on reserve can be borrowed by anyone with a valid library card on a first-come, first-served basis.
 Items that are currently checked out can be recalled; the current borrower will receive a notification to return the item within 7 days.